Cristian-Esc/linux-pc-alert/README.md

 📝 **README**

-# PC Alert - 📢🖥️
+# Linux PC Alert - 📢🖥️

-PC Alert is a Python script that sends a notification to Telegram whenever your computer starts up. 🚀
+Linux PC Alert is a Python script that sends a notification to Telegram whenever your computer starts up. 🚀

 ## How it Works